 Achieving these business-related goals requires a focus on business processes and human capital.
 After all, your employees are the ones performing the processes that create business value, so if they’re ill-equipped to effectively use the new ERP software solution, you can expect fewer business benefits.

 In fact, we have found that companies that neglect organizational change management are more likely to experience ERP implementation failure.

 5. Having Unrealistic Time and Cost Expectations

 The costs associated with an ERP project can be difficult to estimate.
 There are many activities organizations don’t consider upfront, and these unrealistic expectations can lead to unexpected costs and budget overruns.
-According to our 2020 ERP Report, organizations are an average of 66% over budget and 33% over schedule.

 While your vendor or systems integrator may be able to accurately estimate the technical implementation costs, they don’t always account for the cost of success factors, like customized training and targeted communication.
 It’s your responsibility to do your due diligence and determine if the vendor’s cost estimates are accurate before you sign off on it.

 Today, ERP software has robust out-of-the-box functionality, but you may still need some amount of customization to fit certain business processes related to your competitive advantage.

 While there’s nothing wrong with minimal customization, it can be a slippery slope.
 Employees may continue to make customization requests to make a process more familiar and easier to learn.

 Without a project governance structure to determine which of these requests add real business value, your project may end up over budget and ultimately result in ERP failure.

 In an ERP Implementation Failure, who is to Blame?